If you have a serious medical emergency, call 911 or go to your nearest Emergency Department.

 How long will I have to wait?

 The Emergency Department does not function on a first-come, first-served basis.
 Triage is a system used to identify the sickest patients so they can be seen first.
-The triage nurse will make his/her assessment based on a history of your illness or injury and a review of your vital signs.
+The triage nurse will make their assessment based on a history of your illness or injury and a review of your vital signs.

 How do you decide who gets seen first?